Who’s That Voice in Your Head? Understanding Your Inner Critic

 We silence ourselves in relationships.

-We overwork, overthink, over-apologise.
+We overwork, overthink, and over-apologise.

 Fear of failing.